 - Professionally produced and edited video of final pitch at Grand Prize judging round courtesy of TECHdotMN

-- Scholarship to The Collaborative’s Annual Minnesota Venture & Finance Conference.
+- Scholarship to the Minnesota High Tech Association's Annual Minnesota Venture & Finance Conference.

 Student Division Runner-up: